stvhl/Pipelight/README.md

+**Pipelight is an interactive simulator built with Qt/C++ that visualizes the out-of-order execution of Assembly code.

+---

 ## ✅ Supported Features & Instruction Set

 Pipelight simulates a rich subset of the x86 instruction set architecture, focusing on the core operations needed to demonstrate the principles of out-of-order execution.